areyes986/learning-journal/javascript.md

 **numeric data type** fors tasks that involve counting or calculating sums.
 As well as determining size of the screen, moving the position of an element on a page, or setting the amount of time an element should take to fade in.

 **String data type** consists of letters and other characters.
 String is enclosed within a pair of quotes.
 EX: 'Hi, Ive!'. could be either single or double.
-Often used
+Often used to add new content into a page and they can contain HTML markup.

+**Boolean data type** can have one of two values, *true* or *false*